The Bankrate promise

 When does homeowners insurance cover basement flooding?

-If your basement floods because a pipe bursts during a freeze, or the pipe to your washing machine breaks, the resulting damage will most likely be covered by your policy.
-However, there are a few caveats to keep in mind.
-You need to be living in the home and keeping it at a minimum temperature for your claim to be eligible.
-Also, if your insurer discovers that you have not kept up with maintenance on your pipes, your claim may be denied.
+If your basement floods because a pipe bursts during a freeze or the pipe to your washing machine breaks, the resulting damage will most likely be covered by your home insurance policy.
+However, there are a few caveats to keep in mind:

-Let’s say your water heater springs a leak and you don’t discover the flood damage in your basement until hours later.
-Again, you would typically be covered by your home insurance policy unless the heater turns out to be poorly maintained or the leak has been ongoing.
-There may even be questions about your coverage if the heater is very old and its age is the reason it broke.
-The same rules hold true for a washer, refrigerator or other basement appliances.
-It pays to practice preventative maintenance by making sure all appliances are working properly and kept clean.
+Let’s say your water heater springs a leak and you discover flood damage in your basement as a result.
+The damage would likely be covered by your home insurance policy unless the heater turns out to be poorly maintained or the leak has been gradual or ongoing.
+Your claim may even be denied if your water heater was very old and should have been replaced before the leak occurred.

 When does homeowners insurance not cover basement flooding?